The Asia Pacific Medico- Legal Agencies (APMLA) network has 20 forensic medical member institutions from 18 Asian and Pacific nations.

 APMLA History

-The first Asia-Pacific Regional Meeting of Medico-Legal Services on the investigation of the missing in man-made and natural catastrophes was held in Melbourne, Australia, in October 2008.
 The initial meeting was organized by the Victorian Institute of Forensic Medicine (VIFM), the International Committee of the Red Cross (ICRC) and the Australian Federal Police (AFP).
 The meeting was attended by representatives from medico-legal and forensic services in Australia, Cook Islands, East Timor, Fiji, India, Indonesia, Japan, Malaysia, Myanmar, Nepal, Pakistan, Papua New-Guinea, Philippines, Solomon Islands, South Korea, Sri Lanka, Thailand and Vanuatu.
 Participants from all countries agreed on the following:

 Melbourne Commitment

-To promote and improve communication, coordination and cooperation among medico-legal services from the Asia-Pacific region with the goal of optimizing capacity to investigate and manage mass fatalities in natural and man-made catastrophes;
+To promote and improve communication, coordination and cooperation among medico-legal services from the Asia-Pacific region with the goal of optimizing capacity to investigate and manage mass fatalities in natural and man-made catastrophes.

-To promote training and the use of methods for forensic human identification consistent with international standards, including INTERPOL's guidelines for DVI and the ICRC's recommendations on The Missing, with due consideration of local needs and resources;
+To promote training and the use of methods for forensic human identification consistent with international standards, including INTERPOL's guidelines for DVI and the ICRC's recommendations on The Missing, with due consideration of local needs and resources.

-To promote communication between medico-legal and forensic practitioners and the bereaved;
+To promote communication between medico-legal and forensic practitioners and the bereaved.

-To promote the establishment of a regional network of medico-legal and forensic services and create a directory of medico-legal and forensic services in the Asia-Pacific region;
+To promote the establishment of a regional network of medico-legal and forensic services and create a directory of medico-legal and forensic services in the Asia-Pacific region.

-To hold periodic meetings for further empowering communication, coordination and cooperation among medico-legal and forensic services, including a second Asia-Pacific regional meeting of medico-legal services, probably in Indonesia;
+To hold periodic meetings for further empowering communication, coordination and cooperation among medico-legal and forensic services, including a second Asia-Pacific regional meeting of medico-legal services, probably in Indonesia.

-To establish a coordination mechanism (initially at VIFM) to follow-up on meeting recommendations
+To establish a coordination mechanism (initially at VIFM) to follow-up on meeting recommendations.

 A side meeting was later held at the INPALMS Congress in Delhi in October 2010 to progress the Melbourne Declaration.